Sonata in C major for piano four-hands, D 812 (Schubert): Movements

-The first theme of the extended allegro vivace finale, in 2/4, has the rhythm of a Hungarian dance and balances between C major and A minor.
+The first theme of the finale, in 2/4, has the rhythm of a Hungarian dance and balances between C major and A minor.
 The second theme has a Dvořákian look and feel.
 Passages where the themes are divided between the two pianists are demanding for the performers.

 Reception

 The Sonata D 812 was published after Schubert's death, in 1837, when it was printed with the title Grand Duo.
 Schumann published his commentary, in which he described the work as a more feminine version of a Beethovenian symphony, in 1838.
 Joseph Joachim's symphonic arrangement of the Sonata was premiered a few years before the piano duet version had its first public performance in 1859.
 From the late 19th century to the second half of the 20th century it was thought possible that the Grand Duo was a piano version of the Gmunden-Gastein Symphony.
 Piano duos performing the Sonata include Sviatoslav Richter and Benjamin Britten, and Daniel Barenboim and Radu Lupu.